A New Achievable Rate Region for the Discrete Memoryless Multiple-Access Channel with Noiseless Feedback: Introduction

 Transmission of correlated sources and correlated message graphs over the MAC has been studied in \cite{CES80} and \cite{PradhanChoi07}, respectively.
 In the former, the correlated information is modeled as a pair of memoryless correlated sources with a single-letter joint probability distribution.
 Unlike the model in \cite{CES80}, the statistical correlation of the messages at the beginning of the second phase cannot be captured by a single-letter probability distribution; rather, the correlation is captured by a message graph that is a random subset of a conditionally typical set.
 In other words, the random edges in the message graph do not exhibit a memoryless-source-like behavior.

 In \cite{PradhanChoi07}, the correlation of the messages is modeled as a sequence of random edges from a sequence of nearly semi-regular bipartite graphs with increasing size.
-Inspired by the approaches of both \cite{CES80} and \cite{PradhanChoi07}, for the two-way communication in the second phase, we shall construct a joint-source-channel coding scheme that exploits the common side information.
+Inspired by the approaches of both \cite{CES80} and \cite{PradhanChoi07}, for the two-way communication in the second phase, we will construct a joint-source-channel coding scheme that takes advantage of the common side information.

 At the beginning of the third phase, the uncertainty list of the decoder consists of the likely message pairs conditioned on the channel outputs of the previous two blocks.
 Due to the law of large numbers, each message pair in this list is nearly equally likely to be the one transmitted by the encoders in the first phase.
 This leads to a simple coding strategy for the third phase: a one-to-one mapping that maps the message pairs in the list to an index set, followed by channel coding to transmit the index over a point-to-point channel.